 Behind Iglesias, Amir Garrett and Michael Lorenzen – he of the 7 career home runs in 145 plate appearances – are a pair of hard-throwers who should carry water for the rotation.
 The signing of Pedro Strop gives the club a reliable veteran who saw his numbers fall off a cliff for the rival Cubs in 2019.
 There isn’t much to write home about after that, though it will be interesting to see how former rotation hopeful Tyler Mahle transitions into a bullpen role in 2020.

 Storylines to Follow

 The pressure is on the Reds to mount a true charge for their first playoff appearance since that infamous Wild Card loss to the Pirates in 2013.
 G.A.B hasn’t hosted a playoff game since 2012, and expectations are high.
 Can the new bodies mix in well with the established veterans and the long-standing core in the clubhouse?
-If they can, the Reds have a borderline top-8 lineup in the bigs, and will tear strips off the balls.
+They won’t have a lot of time to get up to speed in a 60-game season, but if they can, the Reds have a borderline top-8 lineup in the bigs, and will tear strips off the balls.